scholacantorum/public-site/events/gala/index.md

   Save the date for Schola Cantorum's festive Gala on **Friday, April 22, 2022**.
 weight: 3
 resources:
-  - src: image.png
+  - src: image.jpg
     title: Schola Gala
 buyTickets: true
 ---

-Save the date for Schola Cantorum&rsquo;s festive **Gala**!
+Save the date for Schola Cantorum&rsquo;s festive **Gala, _An Evening of Jazz in the Big Easy_**!
 This year, we&rsquo;re celebrating the great city of New Orleans, with its jazz, its great food, festive Mardi Gras-inspired decorations, and a spirit you can find nowhere else in the world!
 Come enjoy the cameraderie, the professional entertainment, the signature New Orleans food, the wine, the special drinks from the Crescent City, and the live and silent auctions for great merchandise and experiences!